Day One:

 prefer to forget history and enjoy the lakeside cafes

 and gelato shops along the promenade.
-Overnight at the lakefront HOTEL
+HOTEL LORIANA PARK

 Day Four: Bolsena to Montefiascone 18 km (can be